bt909/imap-mailstat-exporter/README.md

 `imap_mailstat_mails_oldestunseen_timestamp` (only with enabled feature flag `--oldestunseen.feature`)

 > [!IMPORTANT]
 > In version 0.1.0 the metric names were changed.
 First because they were hard to read and now I hope I follow more best practices in naming metrics.
 As 0.1.0 comes with more than one breaking change my decision was to rename the metrics at this point as well.
-The exporter allows you for migration in version 0.1.0 to get the old metrics as well using commandline flag `--migration.mode` or the also available environment variable `MAILSTAT_EXPORTER_MIGRATIONMODE=true`.
+The exporter allows you for migration in version 0.1.0 to get the old metrics as well using command line flag `--migration.mode` or the also available environment variable `MAILSTAT_EXPORTER_MIGRATIONMODE=true`.
 This flag, the environment variable and the old metrics are removed in version 0.2.0.

 The exposed metrics since version 0.1.0 are the following: